lamps-wg/cmcbis/draft-ietf-lamps-rfc5273bis.md

 In order for CMC clients and servers using HTTP to interoperate, the following rules apply.

-> Clients MUST use the POST method to submit their requests.
+> Client requests are submitted by use of the POST method.

 > Servers MUST use the 200 response code for successful responses.